Delve.ai

 4. Behavioral Segmentation

-Behavioral segmentation is a unique form of market segmentation – it uses customer behavior to segment users into different groups based on how they engage and interact with your brand, product, or website.
+Behavioral segmentation is a unique form of marketing segmentation – it uses customer behavior to segment users into different groups based on how they engage and interact with your brand, product, or website.

 Behavioral segmentation